chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

    - ServiceNow user: a ServiceNow user with **ITIL** and `x_chef_automate.api` roles.
    - ServiceNow password: Password of the ServiceNow user.

-   Note that the Data Feed URL is the ServiceNow application, `FQDN/api/x_chef_automate/asset`.
+   Note that to send data from Chef Automate to ServiceNow, you need to specify the **Data Feed URL** in the Chef Automate server `FQDN/api/x_chef_automate/asset` (Fully Qualified Domain Name (FQDN) is the domain name of the ServiceNow instance to configure in Chef Automate).
 For example, <https://venxxx.service-now.com/api/x_chef_automate/asset>.

 2. Click the **Test Data Feed** button.
 The application checks that the values specified are correct and the connectivity between Chef Automate and the application establishes.
 A successful test displays the **service-now automate connectivity passed** message.
 If there is an error, a message is displayed that will help resolve any connectivity or credentials issues.
 3. Click **Create Data Feed**.
 The configuration is saved.